Aryas832004/IoT-Based-Intravenous-Bag-Monitoring-System-miniproject/s6 project/README.md

 ## 📄 License

 🔒 This project is for academic demonstration only.
-Contact the authors for reuse or research collaboration.

 ---

-## 🏁 Acknowledgments

-- Ahalia School of Engineering & Technology
-- APJ Abdul Kalam Technological University
-- ICASET 2025 Organizing Committee

-> "Healthcare meets technology — one drip at a time." 💉🌐